-(1) Whatever generosity, offerings to the Blissfully Gone (Buddhas) and the like, and positive deeds I've amassed over thousands of eons – one (moment of) hatred will devastate them all.
+(1) Whatever generosity, offerings to the Blissfully Gone (Buddhas) and the like, and positive deeds I've amassed over a thousand eons – one (moment of) hatred will destroy them all.

 (2) As no negative force resembles anger, and no trial resembles patience, I shall therefore meditate on patience, with effort and in various ways.